SBit-Project/sbit.dev/docs/SBit-Core/Building/sparknet-guide.md

 This info can easily be retrieved for any contract by using [Browser Solidity](https://ethereum.github.io/browser-solidity/), inputing your contract's source code, and then on the right hand side clicking "contract details"

 :::note
-If using the debug window in the SBit Qt application, don't include `./sbit-cli` in the commands
+If using the debug window in the Sbit Qt application, don't include `./sbit-cli` in the commands
 :::

 First, we need to deploy the contract: